havr-p/utils/README.md

 # utils
 Useful stuff for everything related to coding

+General rules:
+1. Always check what you commenting!